aws-samples/serverless-patterns/rabbitmq-lambda-tf/README.md

     ```
     cd serverless-patterns/rabbitmq-lambda-tf
     ```
-1. From the command line, initialize terraform to  to downloads and installs the providers defined in the configuration:
+1. From the command line, initialize Terraform to downloads and install the providers defined in the configuration:
     ```
     terraform init
     ```